-Nearly two-thirds of Australians are in favour of pill testing at music festivals, according to new data from the Australian National University (ANU).
+Nearly two-thirds of Australians are in favour of pill testing at music festivals.
+That is according to new data from the Australian National University (ANU).

 The study published in the Drug and Alcohol Review on Sunday explains the political battles behind pill testing and the overwhelming support Australians have for the program.